JFFleming/nhm01/Introduction.md

 nhm01 is the University of Oslo Natural History Museum's High Processing Computer.

 # Applying for an account on nhm01
-If you need an account at nhm01, and you work at the museum, then email me at j.f.fleming(@)nhm.uio.no.
+If you need an account at nhm01, and you work at the museum, then email me at t.h.struck(@)nhm.uio.no.
 This email should include the short form of your UiO username.
 I’ll forward it on to the Drift team, and normally this gets sorted in about a week.

 # Getting Started
 Logging into nhm01 can be a little more challenging than some other similar HPCs, as it requires a "Proxy Jump".
 Proxy Jumps are a way to use another server (in this case the University's login server) as a middle-way between two points.